Max1m3L/Max1m3L/README.md

 Hey 👋

-I am a student studying software engineering at a university(sophomore).
+I am a student studying software engineering at a university(third year).
 I study Java and backend direction on my own and write various projects for myself and my portfolio 🙂

 --------